Rohan-Roy/Spring-Boot/Logging/logging.md

 - By default, when any "Starter" is used, "Logback" is included for logging.

-- Default Log output in Spring has the following format:
+- Default log output in Spring has the following format:
     - < Date > < Time > < Log Level > < Process Id > <---> < Thread Name > < Logger Name > < Log Message >

     Example:</br>